Frequently asked questions at www.jyotish-yagya.com

 Q. Does Pandit Dixit chant the yagyas himself?

-A. Pandit Dixit organizes a group of 80 pandits in Kanpur, India.
+A. Pandit Dixit organizes a large group of pandits in Kanpur, India.
 He examines kundali (birth charts) and makes yagya recommendations.
 He leaves the chanting to younger men.
-His current short term goal is to employ 101 pandits at the temple, year round.
+His current short term goal is to employ 251 pandits at the Ashram, year round.
+Nearly 6000 clients from around the world have used the VLF's services.
+The United States, Europe, Austrailia, South America, Russia, India, China and Japan all send their yagya orders to the VLF.
+You are invited to come to Kanpur and visit the Vedic Life Foundation.
+Please arrange your trip through Chuck and Annette Hunner.

 Q. How long do yagyas last?